Will AI Replace College Admissions Counselors? Why the Human Touch Still Decides Who Gets In

 The Numbers Behind the Transformation

 Our 2025 data shows college admissions counselors at 53% overall AI exposure, up from 38% just two years ago.
 [Fact] That is a steep climb.
 The theoretical exposure — meaning what AI could hypothetically handle — reaches 70%.
-[Fact] But the observed real-world exposure, what institutions are actually deploying, sits at just 33%.
-[Fact]
+The observed real-world exposure, what institutions are actually deploying, sits at just 33%.
+The gap between theoretical and observed exposure is one of the largest we measure in the education sector.

 The automation risk stands at 42%, which places this role in the moderate-to-high range.
 [Fact] To put that in context, the average across all education occupations is around 35%, so admissions counselors are feeling more heat than most of their peers in the sector.